OgOlegator/TaskTrecker/README.md

 # TaskTrecker

 The application is a repository of tasks for projects.
+Web API for entering project data into the database (task tracker).
+Each task is part of one of the projects.
+A project is an object that contains a name, an identifier (and also contains Task objects).

 Application features:
 - Create/Modify/Delete a project